-Pensionable service under both the Executive Pension Plan and Employee Pension Plan may not exceed 35 years in total.
+Pensionable service under both the Executive Pension Plan and NCPP may not exceed 35 years in total.

-For the Executive Pension Plan and Employee Pension Plan - Part A, full benefits are available at age 60, or age 55 with at least 30 years of service.
+For the Executive Pension Plan and NCPP - Part A, full benefits are available at age 60, or age 55 with at least 30 years of service.
 At age 65, benefits are integrated with the Canada Pension Plan by subtracting an amount equal to 0.7% per year of employment times the Canada Pension Plan's average annual yearly maximum pensionable earnings for the year in which the member retires and the two immediately preceding calendar years.

-For the Employee Pension Plan - Part B, full benefits are available at age 65, or age plus service of at least 85 points.
+For the NCPP - Part B, full benefits are available at age 65, or age plus service of at least 85 points.
 At age 65, benefits are integrated with the Canada Pension Plan by subtracting an amount equal to 0.5% per year of employment times the Canada Pension Plan's average annual yearly maximum pensionable earnings for the year in which the member retires and the four immediately preceding calendar years.

-Lifetime benefit amounts payable up to \$3,092.22 per year of service are paid from the federally registered pension plan(s).
-Lifetime benefit amounts in excess of \$3,092.22 per year of service are unsecured and payable from revenues of the Company.
+Lifetime benefit amounts payable up to \$3,245.56 per year of service are paid from the federally registered pension plan(s).
+Lifetime benefit amounts in excess of \$3,245.56 per year of service are unsecured and payable from revenues of the Company.

 Plan members who are within 10 years of normal retirement and not eligible for full benefits as described above, are entitled to a monthly pension upon retirement.
 However, the pension is reduced due to early retirement.
-For the Executive Pension Plan and Employee Pension Plan - Part A, the reduction is based on one-half of one percent for each tenth of a year (5% per year) that the member is short of the applicable full pension threshold.
-For the Employee Pension Plan Part B, the reduction is based on three-tenths of one percent for each tenth of a year (3% per year) that the member is short of the applicable full pension threshold.
+For the Executive Pension Plan and NCPP - Part A, the reduction is based on one-half of one percent for each tenth of a year (5% per year) that the member is short of the applicable full pension threshold.
+For the NCPP - Part B, the reduction is based on three-tenths of one percent for each tenth of a year (3% per year) that the member is short of the applicable full pension threshold.

-Increases in Executive Pension Plan and Employee Pension Plan - Part B benefits are indexed on an ad-hoc basis at the discretion of the Board.
-All Employee Pension Plan - Part A benefits are protected against inflation at the rate of change in the Consumer Price Index calculated as the average of the Consumer Price Index for each month in the 12- month period ending on September 30th in the immediately preceding year.
+Increases in Executive Pension Plan and NCPP - Part B benefits are indexed on an ad-hoc basis at the discretion of the Board.
+All NCPP - Part A benefits are protected against inflation at the rate of change in the Consumer Price Index calculated as the average of the Consumer Price Index for each month in the 12-month period ending on September 30th in the immediately preceding year.

-In the event of death in service, 60% (50% for Employee Pension Plan - Part A) of the accrued benefit to date of death is payable to the individual's surviving spouse as a monthly lifetime pension or as a commuted lump sum in accordance with applicable federal pension legislation.
-For Employee Pension Plan - Part B, a commuted lump sum is payable in accordance with applicable federal pension legislation.
-In the event of death in retirement, 60% (50% for Employee Pension Plan - Part A) of the benefit is payable to the individual's surviving spouse as a monthly lifetime pension.
+In the event of death in service, a commuted lump sum in accordance with applicable federal pension legislation, or an actuarially equivalent amount is payable to the individual's surviving spouse as a monthly lifetime pension.
+In the event of death in retirement, 60% (50% for NCPP - Part A) of the benefit is payable to the individual's surviving spouse as a monthly lifetime pension.